Working on Fire, the Western Cape Disaster Management Centre and two municipalities were battling another raging blaze in the province on Monday.

 However, it has been contained by South African National Parks.

 Residents should expect heavy smoke and ash, a statement said.
+The fire line is behind Fernridge, moving into a nearby plantation.
+Ground crews were busy with containment.

 “All other fire lines are safe and contained at present.
 [There is] smoke due to smouldering back burns from yesterday and wind direction, which has changed to push smoke over the CBD,” the joint statement read.